 Damages are the costs from the accident that you can recover, so they have a significant impact on the settlement amount you may receive.
 We find hidden costs that insurance companies try to avoid paying for so you get the amount you deserve.

 Negotiation is an important part of the claim process.
 We know the strategies of insurance companies and how they may take advantage of your emotions after your accident.
 These tactics could lead to a lower settlement than you deserve.

 Obtaining Your Settlement

 A settlement is our end goal; we want you to walk away with the money.
 We work to get you a settlement that not only covers your expenses but also provides you with a sufficient income, especially if you are out of work.

 - Multi-vehicle accident We recovered $2.7 million in compensation for the client to cover medical expenses, provide a sustainable temporary income, and cover car repair costs

 - Car accident We recovered $2 million in compensation for the client to cover medical bills, provide a temporary income, and cover car repair costs

 If you’ve been in a car accident, our lawyers may be able to help you get compensation.
 Please keep in mind that the settlement amounts above do not guarantee a similar amount of compensation for each case.

 Talk to an Atlanta Car Accident Lawyer for Free

-Our lawyers have spent decades helping people recover money in uninsured and underinsured motorist cases.
-We won’t ask you to pay us anything unless we win money for you.
-Let us give you a free, no obligation consultation to tell you if you have a claim and show you what we can do for you.
-Call us at (404) 341-6555 or fill out the form to the right to get your free consultation today.
+Our lawyers at Atlanta Car Accident Lawyer give you a free, no-obligation consultation to tell you if you have a claim and show you what we can do for you.
+Call us or contact us online to get your free consultation today.